Mature Masculine

 The Texture of Presence

 Presence has a particular feel.
-When it's genuine, there's a sense of settling—like sediment in water finding the bottom.
+When genuine, there's a sense of settling—like sediment in water finding the bottom.
 The mind becomes less noisy.
 The body softens.

 Presence and Time